◄ RETURN TO INDEX

 REQUIRED COMPONENTS

-012 tbspshallots, finely minced (brunoise precision preferred)
+012 tbspshallots, finely minced (uniform 1/8-inch dice)

 042 tspDijon mustard (the emulsification catalyst)

-054 tbspextra-virgin olive oil (cold-pressed for optimal flavor compounds)
+054 tbspextra-virgin olive oil (first cold-pressed)

-06black pepper, freshly ground [OPTIONAL]
+06black pepper, freshly ground (essential for proper bite calibration) [OPTIONAL]

 EXECUTION SEQUENCE